bardatt1/it342-midterms-arda/README.md

 ### 4. Testing

-- Ran the application in using VScode:
+- Ran the application using VScode:

 - Verified:
     - Successful Google authentication.